 A two-sided ideal $I \subset A$ is called {\em primitive} if it is the kernel of an irreducible representation.
-We shall denote by $\hat A$ the set of primitive ideals of $A$.
-For any two-sided ideal $J \subset A$, we have that its primitive ideal spectrum $\hat J$ identifies with the set of all the primitive ideals of $A$ {\em not} containing the two-sided ideal $J \subset A$.
-It turns out then that the sets of the form $\hat J$, where $J$ ranges through the set of two-sided ideals $J \subset A$, define a topology on $\hat A$, called the {\em Jacobson topology} on $\Prim(A)$.
+We shall denote by $\Prim(A)$ the set of primitive ideals of $A$.
+For any two-sided ideal $J \subset A$, we have that its primitive ideal spectrum $\Prim(J)$ identifies with the set of all the primitive ideals of $A$ {\em not} containing the two-sided ideal $J \subset A$.
+It turns out then that the sets of the form $\Prim(J)$, where $J$ ranges through the set of two-sided ideals $J \subset A$, define a topology on $\Prim(A)$, called the {\em Jacobson topology} on $\Prim(A)$.
 If $A = C(K)$, the algebra of continuous functions on a compact space $K$, then $K$ and $\Prim(A)$ are canonically homeomorphic.
 See Example \ref{matrix} for a slightly more involved example.